Learning Multivariate Log-concave Distributions: Introduction

 During the past decade, density estimation of log-concave densities has been extensively investigated.
 A line of work in statistics~\cite{Cule10a, DumbgenRufibach:09, DossW16, ChenSam13, BalDoss14} has obtained a complete understanding of the global consistency properties of the maximum likelihood estimator (MLE) for any dimension $d$.
 In terms of finite sample bounds, the sample complexity of log-concave density estimation has been characterized for $d=1$, e.g., it is $\Theta(\eps^{-5/2})$ under the variation distance~\cite{DL:01}.
-Moreover, it is known~\cite{KimSam14, HW16} that the MLE is sample-efficient in the univariate setting.
-For general dimension $d$,~\cite{KimSam14} show that the MLE is nearly-sample optimal under the squared Hellinger distance for $d \leq 3$, and also prove bracketing entropy lower bounds suggesting that the MLE may be sub-optimal for $d > 3$.
+Moreover, it is known~\cite{KimSam16, HW16} that the MLE is sample-efficient in the univariate setting.
+For dimension $d >1$,~\cite{KimSam16} show that the MLE is nearly-sample optimal under the squared Hellinger distance for $d \leq 3$, and also prove bracketing entropy lower bounds suggesting that the MLE may be sub-optimal for $d > 3$.

-A recent line of work in theoretical computer science~\cite{CDSS13, CDSS14, ADLS15, AcharyaDK15, CanonneDGR16, DKS16-proper-lc} studies the $d=1$ case and obtains efficient estimators under the total variation distance.
-Specifically,~\cite{CDSS14, ADLS15} design sample-optimal robust estimators for log-concave distributions (among others) based on the VC inequality.
+A recent line of work in theoretical computer science~\cite{CDSS13, CDSS14, ADLS17, AcharyaDK15, CanonneDGR16, DKS16-proper-lc} studies the $d=1$ case and obtains sample and computationally efficient estimators under the total variation distance.
+Specifically,~\cite{CDSS14, ADLS17} gave sample-optimal robust estimators for log-concave distributions (among others) based on the VC inequality.